EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 $ ln -s /home/greg/pg_healer/dojo/base/16384/198461 myrelfile
 ```

-Let's throw a deadly shuriken right into the middle of it!
+Let’s throw a deadly shuriken right into the middle of it!

 ```
 ## Here is what the file looks like in its original uncorrupted form